BrannanC/react_hooks_box/README.md

 # Truffle Box for React using Hooks

-This Truffle Box is a base fore working with the Truffle framework and React.
+This Truffle Box is a base for working with the Truffle framework and React.
 It provides a working example of a simple counter contract with corresponding react components.

 ## Prerequisites